VRConservation/fba-myst/chapters/10-grantmgmt.md

 :::

 # Planning
 Just as a good budget is connected to financial management and reporting, a solid implementation plan is required for tracking progress toward your project’s goals and objectives.
 Though you should have fleshed out activities when designing your project and creating its budget, often the proposal you submitted does not contain the level of detail needed by project managers for implementation.

 Once funding is obtained, detailed implementation planning takes place to produce updated schedules, plans, targets and systems that have sufficient detail to permit effective project implementation.
 Some organizations call this start-up planning.
 Detailed implementation planning is closely tied to monitoring, evaluation and learning.

-## DIPs
+## Detailed Implementation Planning

-Why do detailed implementation planning or DIP?
+Why do detailed implementation planning (DIP)?
 Detailed implementation planning helps ensure that the contractual obligations of a project are accomplished.
 These include the following:

 - Conducting project activities that lead to the delivery of outputs that meet quality standards, are on time and within budget;
 - Using and managing project resources in conformity with budgets and accounting standards and rules; and